Thertzlor/Revenant/wiki/Macros/Instance_Macro.md

 Binding the same functionality to multiple buttons is usually achieved with the [Link Macro](), but since links are only references, they are limited to reproducing the exact functionality bound to the same shared state.
 Instances on the other hand are parsed and processed from scratch, allowing them to have any number of different contents or properties and they do not share a state with the original macro.

+(For most simple use cases Link macros should be sufficient, using instances can get obtuse and technical fairly quickly)

 ```lua
 -- our target macro